-Project 99 was created to represent the 99.1% New Jersey’s non-hunting population, of which a huge majority supports nonlethal wildlife management and peaceful solutions to human/wildlife issues in New Jersey.
+Project 99 was created to represent the 99.4% of New Jersey’s non-hunting population -- supporting nonlethal wildlife approaches and peaceful solutions to human/wildlife issues in New Jersey.

-We welcome and encourage you to join our mission for 1) better representation for all New Jersey citizens who have an interest in wildlife issues, 2) modernization of the NJ Fish and Game Council, 3) the formation of a Wildlife Council and 4) promoting legislation that preserves wildlife and their habitat, and nurtures a peaceful and non-violent approach to wildlife management objectives.
+Join us for 1) better representation for all New Jersey citizens who have a vested interest in wildlife issues, 2) modernization of the NJ Fish and Game Council, 3) the formation of a Wildlife Council and 4) promoting legislation that preserves wildlife and their habitat, and nurtures a peaceful and non-violent approach to wildlife management objectives.

 Support Project 99 by purchasing your very own NJ Non-Hunting License and become a part of the green revolution of our parks and forests.
 Click here to learn more about our NJ Non-Hunting License.